-I’ve recently discovered Pomona brand pectin (available at health food stores).
-I’ve been using it exclusively because it allows me to use less sugar.
+I’ve been using Pomona brand pectin (available at health food stores) exclusively because it allows me to use less sugar.
 Learning how to make grape jelly (or other jams and jellies) with Pomona pectin means you can ditch the guilt about serving over-sweetened spreads to your family.